 Owasippe Scout Reservation has program opportunities available to Boy Scouts of all ages and rank.
 Whether the Scout has been a member of your unit four weeks or four years, there is a fun and exciting adventure awaiting him at Owasippe.
 Prior planning is the key to taking advantage of all of the cool stuff there is to do.

 While the programs at our two camps are similar, their style is decidedly different.
 For example, Camp Wolverine and Camp Blackhawk have a great Aquatics program but Camp Blackhawk swim and boating area is on Big Blue Lake, while Camp Wolverine does their swim program in a large swimming pool in the woods.
 They do boating on Lake Wolverine.
 All of our aquatic programs are conducted under the watchful eyes of qualified lifeguards and instructors.

 Another major difference in our two Camps is that Blackhawk feeding is done in the dining hall.
-At Wolverine, each meal is delivered to your campsite ready to eat.
+At Wolverine, each meal is delivered to your campsite hot and ready to eat.
 The great feature about both of these methods is that Scouts have more time to take advantage of all of Owasippe’s treasures.

 The camps offer traditional Scoutcraft and Ecology-Conservation programs with some exciting twists.
 A wide selection of merit badges are offered that enhance Scouting skills, while building experiences that will stay with your Scouts for a lifetime.
 Many of the not so common merit badges are rotated in each year, so that older Scouts will always be able to find new opportunities for learning and fun.

 Shooting sports has always been a popular feature of Boy Scout Camps and Owasippe is no exception.
 The Camps have great shooting facilities led by experienced and qualified staff.
 They offer Archery, Rifle Shooting and Shotgun merit badges.